 The state of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
-In FY 2017, the SBCTC moved forward with a new allocation model, allocating funds to each of the 34 College's based on 3 year average FTE actuals.
+In FY 2017, the SBCTC moved forward with a new allocation model, allocating funds to each of the 34 Colleges based on 3-year average FTE actuals.
 In FY 2017, the College saw a small increase in its state allocation due to the implementation of this new model.
-In addition, the College received a one-time allocation of \$1,878,730 for a portion of its share of Moore vs HCA settlement cost.
-This allocation does not carry forward to future years.
+However, the Colleges allocation was slightly reduced in FY 2018 to reflect a reduction in its funded enrollment target or FTE, and associated funding.
+In addition, in FY2017 the College received a one-time allocation of \$1,878,730 for a portion of its share of Moore vs HCA settlement cost.
+This allocation did not carry forward to future years.

-In FY 2017, the College's decrease in tuition and fee revenue is primarily attributable to the decline in enrollment along with changes in enrollment levels such as fewer part-time students, as well as a decrease in international students.
+In FY 2018, the College's decrease in tuition and fee revenue is primarily attributable to the decline in enrollment along with changes in enrollment levels such as fewer part-time students, as well as a decrease in international students.
 Pell Grant revenues generally follow enrollment trends.
-As the College's enrollment decreased during FY 2017, so did the College's Pell Grant revenue.
-For FY 2017, the College attempted to keep other fees as stable as possible, resulting in only small changes in these revenues.
+As the College's enrollment decreased during FY 2018, so did the College's Pell Grant revenue.
+For FY 2018, the College attempted to keep other fees as stable as possible, resulting in only small changes in these revenues.

-In FY 2017, state and local operating grant and contract revenues increased by \$717,015 when compared with FY 2016.
-This is primarily attributable to a steady increase in Running Start enrollments as well as a slight increase in the Running Start reimbursement rates.
+In FY 2018, state and local operating grant and contract revenues increased by \$789,333 when compared with FY 2017.
+This is primarily attributable to a steady increase in Running Start enrollments as well as an increase in the Running Start reimbursement rates.
 The College continued to serve students under the terms of contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.